Return

 2. Standing Hip Flexor

-When it comes to hip bursitis exercises for older people, the standing hip flexor is one of the best that works on the shoulders, elbows, and hips.
-The hip flexors may be small, but they are crucial for mobility, as they help with the lowering and raising of one’s legs.
+When it comes to hip bursitis exercises for older people, the standing hip flexor is one of the best.
+It works on the elbows, hips, and shoulders.
+The hip flexors may be small, but they are crucial for mobility, as they help with lowering and raising one’s legs.
 This exercise will improve flexibility and strengthen the hip muscles.

 • Begin by standing tall beside a wall, chair, or any surface for balancing while keeping your feet close to each other.